Join

 House Tours

-Guided history tours of the house, gardens, and medieval site are available on the following dates in 2026:
+Guided history tours of the house and gardens are available on the following dates in 2026:

 • Wednesday 3rd June: 2:30pm